-We are now accepting applications from undergraduate students enrolled for the fall semester at participating schools—University at Albany, Empire State College, and Hudson Valley Community College—that are interested in pursuing work in public policy research and practice.
-Click here for more information on the internship.
-The interns selected for the fall will conduct research related to public health policy with respect to communication and COVID-19.
+We are now accepting applications from undergraduate students enrolled for the spring semester at participating schools—University at Albany, SUNY Empire State College, and Hudson Valley Community College—that are interested in pursuing work in public policy research and practice.
+Click here for more detailed information on the internship application.
+The interns selected for the spring will focus their research on infrastructure policy and practice.

 - Your resume.

 - A cover letter regarding your interest, skillset, and relevant experience or goals with regard to the program.

 - Contact information for 2-3 professional or academic references (include email contact).

 - A copy of your transcript (unofficial copies are accepted, but official copies may be requested at a later date).